raidos23/PyCompiler_ARK/docs/how_to_create_an_acasl_API.md

 ## Execution flow and integration
 - ACASL is triggered after all builds complete.
 - The default artifact collector scans `<workspace>/dist` and `<workspace>/build` and passes the file list to plugins.
-- Plugins are discovered under API/ at the project root.
+- Plugins are discovered exclusively under API/ at the project root (never under acasl/ or bcasl/).
 Only Python packages that declare ACASL_PLUGIN = True and expose acasl_run(ctx) are considered.
 The runtime further validates ACASL_ID/ACASL_DESCRIPTION; extended metadata are optional but recommended.
 - ACASL runs asynchronously (non‑blocking UI).
 A soft timeout can be configured; each plugin run is measured (duration in ms).

 ## Where to place your plugins (package layout)
-Create Python packages under API/ (not loose .py files):
+Create Python packages under API/ (not loose .py files).
+Do not place ACASL plugins under acasl/ or bcasl/:
 ```
 API/
   ├── hash_report/